immunefi-team/Bounty_Boosts/Alchemix/31458 - [SC - Critical] Invalid handling of epochs revenue for tokens t....md

 # Invalid handling of epoch's revenue for tokens that have no pool adapter, leading to rewards being stuck forever

-Submitted on Sun May 19 2024 14:57:08 GMT-0400 (Atlantic Standard Time) by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 19th 2024 at 20:57:08 UTC by @OxAlix2 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31458